Alibaba warns of slower growth after missing Wall Street's earnings estimates - KESQ

 Alibaba’s results come one week after the company wrapped up its annual Singles Day online shopping extravaganza.
 Chinese consumers continued to shop for bargains during the event, but sales growth for the platform was slower than last year.

-Part of that is probably because of the regulatory environment, but Alibaba is also facing tougher competition as well.
+Part of that is probably because of the regulatory environment, but Alibaba is also facing tougher competition as well as a slowdown in the Chinese economy.

+During a conference call with analysts Thursday, Zhang said “economic headwinds, coupled by intensifying market competition also affected our core commerce business in China.”

+He noted that there was a slowdown in apparel and general merchandise but that consumer electronics and furniture demand remained resilient.

 Rival JD.com also reported earnings Thursday morning.
-Sales and profits topped forecasts and the company’s shares were up nearly 5% in early trading.
+Sales and profits topped forecasts, and the company’s shares were up nearly 4% in early trading.

 “Consumers and business partners increasingly trust and rely on JD, and we were able to outpace the industry growth in China in the third quarter,” JD.com president Lei Xu said in the earnings release.

-JD.com’s stock has surged more than 20% in the past six months while Alibaba shares have fallen more than 20% during the same time frame.
+JD.com’s stock has surged more than 25% in the past six months while Alibaba shares have fallen nearly 25% during the same time frame.

 The-CNN-Wire